Marmelodov/PromptCrafter-API/docs/tutorials/create-prompt.md

 | **404 Not Found** | `{"error": "Route not found"}` | Incorrect endpoint URL. | Verify the endpoint is `/prompts` with no trailing slash or typos. |
 | **500 Internal Server Error** | `{"error": "An unexpected server error occurred"}` | Server-side processing error. | Retry the request; contact support if the error persists. |

-## Next Steps
+## Next steps

 Now that you've saved your first prompt, you're ready to explore the other features of PromptCrafter.

 - Try the [Search prompts tutorial](tutorials/search-prompts.md) to find prompts by keyword.
-- See the [Log a generated output tutorial](tutorials/test-prompt.md) to track prompt performance.
+- See the [Log a generated output tutorial](tutorials/log-output.md) to track prompt performance.
 - For complete details on parameters and endpoints, see the [Prompt resource](reference/resources/prompt.md) and the [`POST /prompts`](reference/endpoints/post-prompts.md) endpoint documentation.